ShawnSidoruk/slate/source/index.html.md

       "affiliate_program_id": "adwords",
       "affiliate_campaign_id": "ga-campaign-2020-xmas",
     },
-  ],
-  "last_accepted_terms": "1999-12-25 11:59:59.999"
+  ]
 }' https://ns-api-staging.betable.com/lfs/v100/users
 ```
 `POST /users`

-This method is create a new user in the Betable API and should be called at the same time that a new user is created in the partner's platform.
+This method is used to create a new user in the Betable API and should be called at the same time that a new user is created in the partner's platform.

 ### Request Parameters